farblos/yet-another-teensy-makefile/README.md

     # ... custom targets ...
 ```

-Note that you should specify any custom targets *after* the
-include statement of the YAT makefile to not redefine its default
-target.
+Some notes and caveats:

-If you decide to directly modify the YAT makefile, keep in mind
+- If you decide to directly modify the YAT makefile, keep in mind
   that target `install` overwrites any previously present YAT
   makefile in your project base directory.
-(It keeps one backup of
+(It keeps one backup
-the old YAT makefile, though.)
+  of the old YAT makefile, though.)

+- In project-specific makefiles, you should specify any custom
+  targets *after* the include statement of the YAT makefile to
+  not redefine its default target.

+- Regardless of your setup, you must not use any file or
+  directory names containing white space with the YAT makefile.

 ### Configuration Variables